Hornblower’s Helpful Hints for Whale Watching

 When we search for gray whales, blue whales and other baleen whales, we cruise out onto the open ocean.
 Here are a some helpful hints to make your cruise more comfortable and enjoyable.

-Water magnifies the suns rays, so be sure to wear sunblock and wear sunglasses.
+- Water magnifies the suns rays, so be sure to wear sunblock and sunglasses.
 Sunglasses with polarized lenses let you see better.

 - Dress in layers and bring a jacket/coat.
 Even though it may be warm when you board the cruise, it can get chilly when out on the water.

 - Wear comfortable shoes since you may be standing for long time periods while watching whales.